yrkumar/data-structs/README.md

 To-Do Checklist
 ---------------

-- add code contracts to what's done so far
+- change Makefile
 - finish the rest of the data structures/algorithms with code contracts and unit tests
-- add header files for all of the library files
+- add header files
+- add code contracts
+- add nice printing UI functionality (i.e. for arrays and such)

 About
 -----